kollektivminds/kollektivminds.github.io/src/pedagogy.md

 A Czech proverb nicely summarizes my general approach to language acquisition: “You live a new life for every language you speak; if you know only one language, you live only once.”
 Inside and outside of the classroom I endeavor to offer students another intellectual life by providing a learning process that is personally relevant and intellectually stimulating.
 The principles driving my pedagogy emphasize inclusion and belonging in a community of learning that facilitate achievement for the individual and group.
 In day-to-day practice, this attention on students’ full selves inspires me to celebrate all perspectives and achievement based on individuals' improvement on past performance rather than that of others.
 I view both language and cultural education as an informal but nonetheless highly important form of diplomacy between nations, and it is a privilege to speak about firsthand experiences with non-native cultures I hold in high regard.

 ## Interactive Materials for First-Year Russia, an Open Educational Resource

+The University of Virginia Department of Slavic Languages & Literatures has created a set of natively digital resources for first-year university students in Russian-language courses.
+The resources, including traditional textbook explanatory content as well as digitally internative exercises made with the H5P tool suite, are hosted in PressBooks and are currently being rolled out in UVA Russian-language classrooms.

+This work has been funded by UVA's [Learning, Design, and Technology](https://learningdesign.as.virginia.edu/); [Library](https://www.library.virginia.edu/); and Center for Russian, Eurasian, Eastern European, and Russian Studies.